walkerke/tidycensus/README.md

 install.packages("tidycensus")
 ```

+## In version 0.3.1:

+* Error fixed due to duplicated county polygons in the 1990 and 2000 Census geometries

 ## New in version 0.3:

 * Get an entire table of decennial Census or ACS data by supplying the table name.
 For example, to get the entire ACS table __B01001__ from the 2016 1-year ACS (assuming here that you've already installed your Census API key with `census_api_key("KEY", install = TRUE)`: